 Introduction to Powell, Ohio

 Powell, Ohio, in Delaware county, is 14 miles N of Columbus, Ohio.
-The village, which is in the Columbus area, has 6,247 residents.
+The village is in the Columbus area.

 Several years before Ohio became a state, the community of Powell was settled, which was around 1801.
 Early settlers came from Middlebury, which explains why the area was known as Middlebury at that time.
 The residents adopted the name Powell from Judge Thomas Powell who established the first post office in 1857.
 Powell was incorporated in 1947 as a municipality.